awwithro/alex.withrow.dev/src/md/about/resume.md

 #### Senior Software Engineer

-* Member of the IDOS-G2 program supporting GIMS: a Geospatial Intelligence System built upon Linux, J2EE, Weblogic and using SOA.
+* Member of the IDOS-G2 program supporting GIMS: a Geo-spatial Intelligence System built upon Linux, J2EE, Weblogic and using SOA.
 * Primary responsibility was maintaining the 24/7/365 availability of the operational system consisting of over 200 servers.
 * Roles included performing deployments of the latest versions of software, developing monitoring tools using BASH and Python, troubleshooting issues and errors, and testing interfaces with external partners located across the globe.
 * Subject-matter expert for the program's SOA infrastructure.